tango4j/usc_cs566_project/README.md

 ### **Problem Definition**

 To artificially generate semantically and syntactically correct review sentences given human inputted keyword prompts.
-* Training input: review texts, rating 1~5, subject category
+* Training input: review texts, rating 1 or 5
 * Inference
     * Input: review rating 1~5, keywords (subject category,...)
-    * Output: review sentences containing and/or reflecting the given distinct context and sentiment This would require us to being able to have randomness and controllability at the same time.
+    * Output: review sentences containing and/or reflecting the given distinct context and sentiment

+This would require us to being able to have randomness and controllability at the same time.
 The main challenges of this problem would be that:
 * Output is often generated independent of the conditioning input (mode collapse).